victoreeckh/Renewable_Energy_notes/pages/Thermal Energy Storage (TES).md

 					- low cost
 					- moderate latent heat (around 200 kJ/kg)
 					- wide range of melting temperatures
-					- low thermal conductivity (0.2 W/m K) à high thermal conductivity particles and fillers such as graphite or metal can be added
+					- low thermal conductivity (0.2 W/m K) -> high thermal conductivity particles and fillers such as graphite or metal can be added
-				- inorganic salt hydrates (e.g. strontium bromide) collapsed:: true
+				- inorganic salt hydrates (e.g. strontium bromide)
 					- commercialized for domestic heating
 			- High-T PCM (150°C up to 800°C)
 				- Binary and ternary mixtures of inorganic salts: carbonate, nitrate, chloride and sulphate salts of alkali and alkaline metals